Judging books by their covers isn’t an uncommon thing.

-The brilliant placement of the text over his eyes, nose and mouth leaves us with only his hair, skin and shirt as a template to hinge other identities off.
-After a few moment’s consideration, the viewer realises that in fact, it doesn’t matter who this guy is, as there are many more people interchangable with him.
+The brilliant placement of the text over his eyes, nose, and mouth leaves us with only his hair, skin and shirt as a template to hinge other identities off.
+After a few moment’s consideration, the viewer realizes that in fact, it doesn’t matter who this guy is, as there are many more people interchangeable with him.
 Very clever.
 Full marks.

 This concept builds the mise-en-scene and labels it so that it may be analysed for it’s meaning.
 It makes people stop and think, which means they’re investing their time in your book already.
-This example showing a caveman pushing a shopping cart gets us thinking – “But they didn’t have supermarkets back then… Wait… I think it’s saying something about our hard-wired consumer behaviour… Whoa.”
+This example showing a caveman pushing a shopping cart gets us thinking—“But they didn’t have supermarkets back then… Wait… I think it’s saying something about our hard-wired consumer behavior.
+Whoa.”
 Mind: Blown.
 Book: Purchased.

 08. The Book of Dead Philosophers